 We speak mainly English here but are very open to learning more languages and would love to practice more Spanish.

-Aaron is in the process of developing the hostel he has a background in carpentry and is very handy , if volunteers have a background in or skills in DIY this would be ideal.
+Aaron is in the process of continued development of the hostel he has a background in carpentry and is very handy , if volunteers have a background in or skills in DIY this would be ideal.

 We are looking for people who don’t mind getting hands-on and stuck into projects around the property.

-We are still in the early stages of setting up the hostel, so we need enthusiastic and energetic volunteers who can also bring fresh and new ideas.
+We seek enthusiastic and energetic volunteers who can also bring fresh and new ideas.
 Those who are capable of constructing things around the property as well as getting involved in daily tasks such as upkeep of the hostel and feeding the animals.

 We are also very interested in permaculture, so those with experience in this field would be invaluable to us helping to build on the sustainable vision we have for the property.

-We expect around 4-5 hours of work 5 days a week, the minimum stay we take for work away is 1 week but preferably a couple of weeks would be best.
+We expect around 4-5 hours of work 5 days a week, the minimum stay we take for work away is 2 weeks but preferably one month is best.

 Guanaja island is a little less connected transport wise than the other bay islands.
 Getting here can take a little longer, so its good to plan for that.
-There are almost daily flights from La Ceiba direct to Guanaja airport.
-However the cheaper option is the ferry that runs from Trujillo 3 times per week Mon, Wed and Fri.
+There are almost daily flights from La Ceiba direct to Guanaja airport with Lanhsa airlines, tickets cost about 1800 lempiras.